 In addition to the provisions of policy 9.3.1.2 Non-residential Uses in Residential Designations, there are several properties within the St. Patrick's Ward area (the neighbourhood to the east of the Downtown) that will continue to support a variety of business land uses in addition to any permitted residential land uses.
 The intent of this policy is to provide for a range of compatible business land uses where adjacent to residential areas.
-The specific range of permitted land uses will be defined in the implementing Zoning By-law for the following properties known municipally as: 199 Alice Street, 37 Empire Street, 23 Garibaldi Street, 60 Ontario Street, 320 York Road, 383 York Road, 405 York Road and 471 York.
+The specific range of permitted land uses will be defined in the implementing Zoning By-law for the properties known municipally as 199 Alice Street, 60 Ontario Street and 320 York Road.
 New sensitive land uses (residential, institutional or park) may also be permitted on these properties provided that they are compatible with surrounding land uses and the site has been cleaned-up or decommissioned as appropriate.